Czechthisout/Calculator/README.md

 # Calculator Project - Lessons Learned

+In this calculator project, I worked on new objects in JavaScript and had a chance to practice my CSS styling and animations.
+I'm particularly proud of the novel calculator design, where the UI is dynamically updated so that users are not even given the chance to input a second decimal or divide by zero.
+I also wanted to try adding a CSS-only popover animation, which I think is pretty slick (and leads users to easy-to-understand math problems anybody can test on this basic calculator, which are nevertheless unsolved).

-In this calculator project, I learned a lot about HTML, CSS, and JavaScript.
-Below are some of the key takeaways from the project.
+Beyond that, below are some of the key takeaways from the project:

 ## Opening Links in a New Tab